vkp000/grindTracker/README.md

 > **"Consistency beats intensity."**

-GrindTracker ka goal sirf code rakhna nahi hai — balki **daily grind ko visible banana** hai taaki growth clearly dikhe.
+GrindTracker is not just about storing files — it is about **making daily effort visible and measurable**.

 Happy Studying 🚀